 - Early College students may participate in group meetings and hold office.

-- Your group may invite non-Oakland Community College students to become non-voting
+- Your group may invite non-OCC students to become non-voting members; however, each

-- An updated membership list must be submitted to the campus Associate Dean of Student
+- An updated membership list must be submitted to the Student Engagement Coordinator

 - Officers’ names, phone numbers and OCC email addresses are required.